Vedant-07/WoC_React_202412120/notes.md

 - Tasks
-- reafctoring
+- type code in code section
-- compilaion knwledge
+- select the api to compile the code

 remaining
 - creating /signup